 And finally, you have to be fit.
 If you’re not in shape you can’t make those runs or passes when the game moves into the last ten minutes.
-If you’re not fit then you can’t keep possesion of the soccer ball in the later stages of a game or score that game winning goal.
+If you’re not fit then you can’t keep possession of the soccer ball in the later stages of a game or score that game winning goal.
 If you’re not fit you just won’t be sharp and will make mistakes.
 Getting in shape is crucial for soccer players who want to play at a high level.

 In the end though, it’s all about desire and passion.
 The desire to win.
 The desire to get better.
 A passion for the game.
 The desire to work for your team.
 The desire to get better every time you step on the field.
 The passion to play soccer day in and day out so you keep getting better.
 If you put the work in on the practice field you’ll see rewards in the actual games.

 Raise Your Soccer Game

-Below are some links to other pages that will give you some tips and ideas on how to improve your game and reach the highest level possible in the game of socccer:
+Below are some links to other pages that will give you some tips and ideas on how to improve your game and reach the highest level possible in the game of soccer: